hugorteixeira/educo/README.md

 - 📋 Voice interaction (planned)
 - 📋 Web remote control (planned)

+## 💡 Credits (pending)

+This project was started in Sao Paulo at the HuggingFace LeRobot Hackhaton 2025.

 ## 🤝 Want to Help?
 - Test with different SBCs
 - Improve servo control code